People love to buy ‘ukuleles. So much so that there has even been an acronym created describing the predicament – UAS: ‘Ukulele Aquisition Syndrome.

 - Mr. Byron Yasui was kind enough to let me use a great article he wrote – What I look for in an ‘Ukulele.
-Lots of good professional info and insight.
+Lots of good info and insight from a pro player.

-Keep in mind that these numbers will vary by the ‘ukulele’s size.
+Keep in mind that these are loose numbers and will vary by the ‘ukulele’s size.
 A concert Kamaka will be several hundred dollars less than a tenor.

 Laminate vs. Solid Wood:

 One big factor in determining an ‘ukulele’s price and sound is whether or not it is made out of laminated wood.

 - Laminate is essentially plywood – a couple thin sheets of wood glued together to form a thicker, stronger piece.
 Almost all ‘ukuleles under $300 will be made of laminated wood – it’s cheaper for the builders to use.
 Laminated wood doesn’t sound nearly as good as solid wood, but it is more durable.
 I would take a laminated ‘ukulele to the beach, I probably wouldn’t take a solid wood one.
 You can tell if an ‘ukulele is made from laminated wood by checking a couple of things.